 The Philodendron Pedatum, also known as the Oak Leaf Philodendron, is a member of the aroid family.
 This fast-growing Philodendron is easy to care for and has an unusual leaf shape, making it a beloved species by beginners and collectors alike.
 Ready for your own?
 This article will tell you everything you need to know to care for a Philodendron Pedatum.
+Plants of the genus Philodendron have been widely grown, and there are numerous varieties, including Philodendron Florida Ghost, Philodendron Imperial Green, Philodendron Birkin, and Lemon Lime Philodendron.

 Young pedatums start out with dark green, oblong leaves similar to many other Philodendron species.
 Depending on the variegation, the mature leaves take on many shapes.
 Some are slender with five-point structures, others are elongated with split leaves similar to the Philodendron Monstera.
 Some look suspiciously similar to their cousin, the Philodendron Xanadu.
 In its traditional form, pedatum leaves boast a chunky, striking silhouette similar to its namesake, the oak tree.